Laurier Québec: 2010s

-The Zellers store that was formerly Towers/Bonimart closed on December 17, 2012.
-Target Canada replaced it on October 18, 2013.
+The Zellers store that was left in the mall eventually closed and was converted into a Target Canada on October 18, 2013.
 Following Target's exit, Walmart Canada acquired the lease and opened its supercenter in 2016.

 Marshalls inaugurated on August 25, 2016 in the space vacated by Future Shop.

 Sears closed with the rest of the chain on January 14, 2018.

 2020s

-In late 2021, Sports Experts opened in Sears's former space at 84,000 square foot over two floors.
+In late 2021, Sports Experts opened in Sears's former space at close 84,000 square foot over two floors making it the largest store of that retail chain.
+The inauguration was the biggest in terms of traffic and volume in the history of not only Sports Experts but also of Sport Chek.

-The two-level 157,000 square foot La Baie d'Hudson store, that was added during the mall's expansion in the early 1980s, is set to close on September 11, 2022, four days short of its 40th anniversary.
-Like most locations of that retail chain, the name on its storefront had been modified from La Baie to La Baie d'Hudson during the 2010s but it still lacked the renovation that another outlet in nearly Galeries de la Capitale had received.
+The two-level 157,000 square foot The Bay store, that was added during the mall's expansion in the early 1980s, closed on September 11, 2022.
+Like most locations of that retailer, the name on its storefront had been modified from The Bay to Hudson's Bay during the 2010s but it still lacked the renovation that another outlet in nearly Galeries de la Capitale had received.
 The site will be redeveloped to include residential buildings.
-The shopping center itself will triple its size from 1.3 to 3.5 million square feet.
-Ivanhoe Cambridge will join force with the Quebec group Douville, Moffet et Associés which also bought 50% of the shopping center to carry out the project over 10 years.
+The shopping centre itself will triple its size from 1.3 to 3.5 million square feet.
+Ivanhoé Cambridge will join force with the Quebec group Douville, Moffet et Associés which also bought 50% of the shopping center to carry out the project over 10 years.